-This report presents the 2016 annual results from the national monitoring of greenhouse gas concentrations and climate-relevant aerosol (particle) properties.
+This report presents the 2017 annual results from the national monitoring of greenhouse gas concentrations and climate-relevant aerosol (particle) properties.
 The observations are done at two atmospheric supersites; one regional background site in southern Norway and one Arctic site.
-The observations made are part of the national monitoring programme conducted by NILU on behalf of The Norwegian Environment Agency.
+The observations made are part of the national monitoring programme conducted by NILU- Norsk institutt for luftforskning (NILU) on behalf of The Norwegian Environment Agency.
 Additionally, the report includes results from Trollhaugen observatory in Antarctica.
 These measurements are not a part of the national monitoring programme, but receive direct support from Ministry of Climate and Environment.

-The national monitoring programme includes measurements of 46 greenhouse gases at the Zeppelin Observatory in the Arctic; and this includes a long list of halocarbons, which are not only greenhouse gases but also most of them are also ozone depleting substances.
-The number of measured species has increased by 23 since the report in 2014.
-In 2009, NILU upgraded and extended the observational activity at the Birkenes Observatory in Aust-Agder and from 2010, the national monitoring programme was extended to also include aerosol properties (size, number, scattering and absorption properties) relevant for understanding the effects of aerosols on radiation.
+The national monitoring programme comprises measurements of 46 greenhouse gases at the Zeppelin Observatory in the Arctic; and this includes a long list of halocarbons, which are not only greenhouse gases, but most of them are also ozone depleting substances.
+NILU initiated measurements of CH_4 -isotope (of $\delta^{13}C{CH4}$) at Zeppelin in the year 2012 to provide more insight into Arctic sources of CH_4 , and potential changes.
+The continuation of these measurements was implemented in the Norwegian Monitoring programme, and the results are included for the first time.
+NILU upgraded and extended the observational activity at the Birkenes Observatory in Aust-Agder and from 2010, the national monitoring programme was extended to include aerosol properties (size, number, scattering and absorption properties) relevant for understanding the effects of aerosols on radiation.

-The present report is the third of a series of annual reports for 2017, which cover the national monitoring of atmospheric composition in the Norwegian rural background environment.
-The other three reports focuses on the atmospheric composition and deposition of air pollution of particulate and gas phase of inorganic constituents, particulate carbonaceous matter, ground level ozone and particulate matter, the second presents the monitoring of the ozone layer and UV.
+The present report is the third of a series of annual reports in 2018, which cover the national monitoring of atmospheric composition in the Norwegian rural background environment.
+The other three reports focus on the atmospheric composition and deposition of air pollution of particulate and gas phase of inorganic constituents, particulate carbonaceous matter, ground level ozone and particulate matter, the second presents the monitoring of the ozone layer and UV.